 Heather Jones is an American singing actress who blends seamless technique with “mischievous freshness and enthusiasm” (Allegri con fuoco) to deliver compelling performances of both classical and contemporary lyric mezzo repertoire.
-This year, Heather will perform with Opera Company of Middlebury in Massenet’s Cendrillon (Dorothée), with dell’Arte Opera Ensemble in Francesca Caccini’s La liberazione di Ruggiero (Alcina) and with Ars Musica Chorale as an Emerging Artist soloist for the 2019-2020 season.
+This Fall, Heather will perform with Amadeus Opera in Handel’s Alcina (Ruggiero) and with Ars Musica Chorale in Purcell’s Dido and Aeneas (Dido), and with the Sequoia Symphony in her first regional performance of Handel’s Messiah as the alto soloist.

 Heather maintains a modern approach toward “classical” music and its accessibility.
 She recently joined Opera Fayetteville for their Opera in Bloom festival that featured pop-up style performances of free, 10-minute, site-specific operas around Fayetteville, Arkansas.
 She also appeared with the Albany Symphony in their American Music Festival singing Evan Mack's feminist song cycle Preach Sister, Preach, a collection of funny and poignant quotes by famous women.
 Heather traveled to Portland, OR with Mack to perform the West coast premiere of his concert opera, Angel of the Amazon, which tells the true story of Sister Dorothy Stang, who lost her life fighting deforestation in the Amazon Jungle.
 At home in NYC, Heather debuted Brad Balliet’s performance piece with Sign & Sing ASL titled The Universal Drum, written for two singers, two Deaf actors, and 27-piece percussion to demonstrate the ways that rhythm is the universal language between the hearing and non-hearing worlds.
 Heather has also been a regular collaborator with New Camerata Opera (Venus & Adonis / Savitri ), dell’Arte Opera Ensemble (Le nozze di Figaro, La liberazione di Ruggiero) and American Lyric Theatre (workshops, scenes from Taking Up Serpents).